-Chlorine Allergy: Could Chlorine Be Fueling Your Allergy Symptoms?
+Chlorine Allergy: Could Chlorine Be Fueling A Rash & Your Allergy Symptoms?

 Do you ever notice that your skin turns red, blotchy, dry, or irritated after a bath or shower?
 Perhaps you avoid swimming pools because they tend to aggravate your eczema, asthma, and dermatitis.
 If you’ve been experiencing any of these situations, there’s a good chance you are sensitive to chlorine, which often leads to an adverse reaction known as “chlorine allergy.”